-Windows Update has changed significantly in Windows 10.
+Windows Update keeps changing in Windows 10.
 Gone are the days when users could block security patches and driver updates.
 Microsoft has simplified and automated the Windows Update process at the expense of transparency.

-We show you how Windows Update works now and how you can still customize it to your needs and preferences.
+We highlight what has changed in Windows Update, explain how it works now, and how you can still customize it to your needs.

-Meanwhile, Windows 10 Home users have to deal with all updates and upgrades being downloaded and installed in the background, often combined with a scheduled reboot.
-Security patches, new features, and settings changes are force-fed alike, some bordering on bloat and adware.
+Meanwhile, Windows 10 Home users have to accept all updates and upgrades that Windows downloads and installs in the background, often combined with a scheduled reboot.
+Security patches, new features, and settings changes are force-fed alike, some bordering on bloat and adware .
 The only time when updates won’t auto-download is when the device is on a metered connection.

 In many ways, Windows Update is now easier to use and safer for the average person.
 Unless a user is willing and able to use advanced tools, they won’t miss another security update.
-From the safety perspective, automated updates are a blessing for this digital age riddled with malware and the never ceasing presence of Windows XP.
+From the safety perspective, automated updates are a blessing.
 On the other hand, users are at the mercy of Microsoft, a company not exactly known for never messing up.

 Let’s see how you can make the best of it.